piwe-nordic/sdk-nrf/lib/bin/lwm2m_carrier/doc/app_integration.rst

 :c:macro:`LWM2M_CARRIER_EVENT_LTE_READY`
    This event indicates that the device is registered to the LTE network (home or roaming).
-   The bootstrap sequence is complete and the application can use the LTE link.
+   The bootstrap sequence is complete, and the application can use the LTE link.

 :c:macro:`LWM2M_CARRIER_EVENT_REGISTERED`
    This event indicates that the device has registered successfully to the carrier's device management servers.